Theranos Founder Elizabeth Holmes Is Pregnant. What Does This Mean For Her Trial?

 Advertisement

-In a court filing on March 2, Holmes’ lawyers requested a six-week delay for her trial because, as it turns out, she is pregnant with a July due date.
-The status report was filed by Holmes’ attorneys and federal prosecutors in the San Jose U.S. District Court.
-Because of her pregnancy, the defense and prosecution have both agreed to request a delay to the start of the trial, with jury selection scheduled to begin in August.
+In a court filing on 2nd March, Holmes’ lawyers requested a six-week delay for her trial because, as it turns out, she is pregnant with a July due date.
+The status report was filed by Holmes’ attorneys and federal prosecutors in the San Jose US District Court.
+Because of her pregnancy, the defence and prosecution have both agreed to request a delay to the start of the trial, with jury selection scheduled to begin in August.

 But let it be known that this is not the first attempt to delay the trial.
 In a request from December 2020, Holmes' team noted that the pandemic presented a “great inconvenience to victims who would like their day in court, as well as Defendant who wishes a speedy opportunity to defend against the charges.”
 The trial was then delayed for the second time.